LeoKavanagh/telegram-bot/README.md

  4. Give it a username

 You'll receive a HTTP API token that you'll need later.

+### 1a.
+Set environmental variables

+This little program needs your own Telegram Chat ID and the Bot Token that you got from Step 1.
+I've set these as environmental variables `TELEGRAM_CHAT_ID` and `THINGDONE_BOT_TOKEN`.
+These are referenced in `server.py` and `bot.py` respectively.
+There might be better or more secure ways of doing this, but setting environmental variables is enough to get off the ground.

 ## 2. Deploy with Zappa